North Peace Leisure Facility Replacement Project

 • About the Project

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share About the Project on Facebook Share About the Project on Twitter Share About the Project on Linkedin Email About the Project link

 The Peace River Regional District (PRRD), City of Fort St. John and District of Taylor have partnered to determine the future of the North Peace Leisure Pool and how best to address regional aquatic and other recreational service needs going forward.